When You Leave Hamilton: Email & Network Account Options

 How do I request an extension?

 If you have extenuating circumstances that require longer access to your account, a brief extension can be granted.
 Please address your request to the helpdesk (firstname.lastname@example.org).
-You should include your reason for requesting the extension and the length of time it is desired.
+As an alumnus, you should include your reason for requesting the extension and the length of time it is desired.

 HOW DO I Export or transfer my Account's Contents?

 - Google Transfer is a second option within Google Takeout that allows you to transfer only your email and Google Drive files.
 Any other data, such as your calendar and contacts, must be exported manually or archived through Google Takeout.
 You can also check on the status of your transfer.

 How do I forward my Hamilton email to another account?